 According to a study by Pew Research Center, 67% of American adults use social media platforms.
 This is a significantly higher number than those who consume news through traditional channels.

-In addition to reaching a wider audience, social media also allows political leaders to build relationships with citizens.
-In the past, citizens needed a lot of work to connect with their elected representatives.
+In addition to reaching a wider audience, social media allows political leaders to build relationships with citizens.
+In the past, citizens needed much work to connect with their elected representatives.
 But now, social media has made it possible for anyone with an internet connection to reach out to their representatives and have their voices heard.

 Social media platforms allow political leaders to humanize themselves.
 In the past, politicians were often seen as being out of touch or elitist.
 But now, thanks to social media platforms such as Twitter and Instagram, politicians can show the public that they are just like them.